Scalable Spin Qubit Architecture with Donor-Cluster Arrays in Silicon: Discussion

+The connectivity between the qubits can further be enhanced by arranging the donor clusters in specific lattice configurations, such as the triangular lattice, and leveraging nearest-neighbor coupling.
+This enhanced connectivity provides high flexibility and opens up new possibilities for the design of QEC schemes.
 Furthermore, for 2D cluster arrays, QEC codes could also be extended to high-dimensional codes~\cite{Breuckmann2021,Quintavalle2021,HuangE2023}.
 Designing and optimizing QEC schemes specifically adapted to a 2D cluster array represents a valuable direction for further research.
-Considering the local all-to-all connectivity of qubits, the cluster architecture is also highly compatible with low-density parity-check (LDPC) codes~\cite{Breuckmann2021,Roffe2023,bravyi2024}, qLDPC codes have demonstrated the capability to substantially reduce the physical resource overhead required for quantum error correction~\cite{Roffe2023,Breuckmann2021,bravyi2024}.
-The qLDPC scheme based on a scalable cluster-based architecture represents another promising avenue for scalable fault tolerance.
+Considering the local all-to-all connectivity of qubits, the cluster architecture is also highly compatible with quantum low-density parity-check (qLDPC) codes, which have demonstrated the capability to substantially reduce the physical resource overhead required for QEC~\cite{Roffe2023,Breuckmann2021,bravyi2024}.
+The qLDPC scheme based on a scalable cluster-based architecture represents another promising avenue for scalable FTQC.